 - Do not turn any electrical switch on or off; this includes computers and printers.

-Leave the area immediately and from a safe place call the at 847-214-7777 from your cell phone or any college phone at extension 7777.
+Leave the area immediately and from a safe place—call 847-214-7777 from your cell phone or any college phone at extension 7777.

 Be prepared to describe:

 - Location and type of spill or release;

 - Approximate amount of material involved;

 - Any identifiable reaction (i.e., smoke, fumes, damage); and

 - Who was in contact with the substance?